Seun-O/Sprint-Challenge-React-Smurfs/README.md

 [{
   name: 'Sleepy',
   age: 30,
-  height: '3cm,
+  height: '3cm',
   id: 1
 }]
 ```

 **Router Stretch Problem**

-- [ ] If a user clicks on a smurf, they should be routed to `/smurf/:id` and a single smurf should be displayed on the page.
+- [X] If a user clicks on a smurf, they should be routed to `/smurf/:id` and a single smurf should be displayed on the page.
-- [ ] I know this seems like a small task, but you'll have to get crafty with your data and your logic here.
+- [X] I know this seems like a small task, but you'll have to get crafty with your data and your logic here.